-This page explains what biodiversity is, why it's important, and how it could be impacted by climate change.
-It also provides links to biodiversity information.
+What biodiversity is, why it's important, and how it can be impacted by climate change.

 What is biodiversity?

 Biodiversity is short for biological diversity.
-It describes the variety and diversity of all life on land, in fresh water and in the sea, including the places or ecosystems where they live and the genes they contain.
-When we talk about biodiversity we generally think about the individual birds, plants, fish, insects and other species that are special to New Zealand - our indigenous biodiversity.
+It describes the variety and diversity of all life on land, in fresh water and the sea.
+This includes ecosystems and the genes they contain.
+It includes individual birds, plants, fish, insects and other species that are special to New Zealand ̶ our indigenous biodiversity.
 There are many examples, such as kiwi, tui, inanga (whitebait), weta, and ti kouka (cabbage tree).

 Why is biodiversity important?

 Our biodiversity provides the life supporting systems that enable all organisms, including humans, to survive.
-The important resources and services, such as clean air and water, fertile soils, pollution and flood control provided by biodiversity underpins our economic and social sustainability.
-It also provides products such as timber, fuel, food and medicines.
+Our wetlands purify water and help prevent flooding and drought.
+Indigenous forests provide carbon sinks and purify the air we breathe.
+Forests also provide products such as timber, fuel, food and medicines.
 Our farming, forestry and horticulture depend on the resources and services provided by biological systems.
-Other benefits include recreation, aesthetic, scientific, education and cultural values and a sense of identity.

 Biodiversity and climate change